yhuangf/hello-mvc/README.md

 hello-mvc
 =========

-Hello world kind of client side sandbox for one page web app
+Hello world kind of client side sandbox for one page web app.